TheSoftwareHouse/babelsheet-js/docs-src/configuration.md

-In order to start using babelsheet, you have to configure your `.env` file first.
+In order to start using babelsheet, you have to configure your `.env.babelsheet` file first.
+If you want, you can keep envs in `.env` file, all variables stored in `.env` will be overwritten by those stored in `.env.babelsheet`.

 ## Configuration file